shooter-git/Vaulty/README.md

    ```

 Always ensure you have recent backups of your data, especially before performing updates or maintenance on the application.

+## 🗺️ Roadmap

+We're constantly working to improve Vaulty and expand its capabilities.
+Here are some features and improvements we're planning for future releases:

+1. **App and Webpage Integration**:
+   - Develop browser extensions for seamless integration with web applications.

+2. **User Account Management**:
+   - Implement a secure password reset functionality.
+   - Add the ability for users to update their account information.

+3. **Advanced Security Features**:
+   - Add support for two-factor authentication (2FA).
+   - Implement a secure password sharing feature.

+4. **Authentication Upgrade**:
+   - Integrate Clerk for robust authentication and account creation functionality.

+We're excited about these upcoming features and improvements.
+Stay tuned for updates, and feel free to contribute ideas or code to help make Vaulty even better!

 ## 🤝 Contributing